JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-compute-engine.md

 ## OVERVIEW

-In a nutshell, `gce` you deploy a VM instance from an `image`.
+In a nutshell, `gce` allows you to deploy a VM instance from an `image`.
-And you VM instance can contain Apps, services, containers, etc...
+And your VM instance can contain Apps, services, containers, etc...

-`gce` offers scale, performance, and value that allows you to easily launch large compute clusters on Google's infrastructure.
+`gce` offers scale, performance and value that allows you to easily launch large compute clusters on Google's infrastructure.
 There are no upfront investments.
 Pay what you use.